This Avocado Egg Salad is a perfect sandwich filler, toast topping, baked potato filling or can just be enjoyed eaten by the spoonful!

 That's probably why replacing mayonnaise with avocado, when making egg salad, works REALLY well.
 Avocado boosts the nutritional value without compromising on taste or the creamy texture.

-Lemon juice gives the salad a delicious citrus tang but it also prevents the avocado from turning brown too quickly.
+- LEMON - Lemon juice gives the salad a delicious citrus tang but it also prevents the avocado from turning brown too quickly.
 You can sub with lime juice if you prefer.

-Parsley is delicious in this spread but you can skip it if your kids aren’t keen or replace with a different herb.
-Dill works great too.
+- HERBS - Parsley is delicious in this spread but you can skip it if your kids aren't keen or use a different herb.
+Dill, chives or coriander all work great too.